 What is Miso Paste?

 In short, miso is a salty, umami-rich fermented soybean paste that works well in both sweet and savory applications (for example, risotto, dressings, and pasta).
 You can find miso paste in the refrigerated aisle of your local health foods store (near the tofu and kimchi), or alternatively, at your nearest Asian market.

 Once the miso paste melds with the half-and-half, it creates an ultra-creamy sauce that works its way into every nook and cranny of the cauliflower.

 What Goes Good with Cauliflower Pasta?

-In addition to the aromatics in this creamy cauliflower pasta, I love slipping in a leafy green (for example, spinach, swiss chard, or lacinato kale) to add nutrients and a bright pop of color.
+In addition to the aromatics, I love slipping in some leafy greens (for example, spinach, swiss chard, or lacinato kale).
+Not only do they up the nutrient ante, but the greens also add a bright pop of color.
 If you’d also like to add a protein, sautéed shrimp or shredded rotisserie chicken are great options.
 Alternatively, you could serve your protein of choice on the side, along with a crisp green salad.